TyberiusPrime/pypipegraph2/README.md

 		- class CombinedPlotJob
 		- class FinalJob (was only used in the Bil)
 		- PlotJob.add_fiddle
+		- class JobList (depends_on handles all use cases without this special class / and it was unused)

 	- a failed jobs exceptions are no longer available as job.exception,